How to Apply

 DO I NEED TO BE ECFMG CERTIFIED WHEN I APPLY?

 It is preferred that you have your ECFMG certification when you apply, but it is not required.
-Certification must be obtained by your start date if you match with our program.
+However, because certification is required to begin training, we therefore require documentation of certification before ranking decisions are made.

 WHAT IS YOUR MEDICAL SCHOOL GRADUATION CUT-OFF DATE?